-Application Timing/ Stage of Growth LO-VOL 6 (pt./acre) Specific Use Directions Preplant (Burndown) Preemergence (Field corn, popcorn, and sweet corn) 2/3 to 1-1/3 General: For best results, growth conditions should be favorable for active weed growth.
+Application Timing/ Stage of Growth 2,4-D LV4 (pt./acre) Specific Use Directions Preplant (Burndown) Preemergence (Field corn, popcorn, and sweet corn) 1 to 2 General: For best results, growth conditions should be favorable for active weed growth.
 Use high rate in rate range for less susceptible weeds, cover crops such as alfalfa, weeds in advanced stages of development, or under less favorable growth conditions.
 Preplant: Apply 7 to 14 days before planting corn to control emerged broadleaf weed seedlings or existing cover crops.
-Preemergence: Apply any time after planting, but before corn emerges to control broadleaf weed seedlings or existing cover crops.
+Preemergence: Apply any time after planting, but before corn emergence to control broadleaf weed seedlings or existing cover crops.
 Do not use on light sandy soils.
-Postemergence (Field corn, popcorn, and sweet corn) Annual broadleaf weeds Crop up to 8 inches tall Crop 8 inches tall to tasseling (directed spray only) 1/3 to 2/3 2/3 Apply when weeds are small and corn is less than 8 inches tall (to top of canopy).
+Postemergence (Field corn, popcorn, and sweet corn) Annual broadleaf weeds Crop up to 8 inches tall Crop 8 inches tall to tasseling (directed spray only) 1/2 to 1 1 Apply when weeds are small and corn is less than 8 inches tall (to top of canopy).
 If corn is more than 8 inches tall, use drop nozzles to keep spray off foliage.
 Treat perennial weeds when they are in bud to bloom stage.
-Do not tank mix with atrazine, oil or other adjuvants.
 Do not apply from tasseling to hard dough stage.
 Note: Corn treated with 2,4-D may become temporarily brittle.
 Wind or cultivation may cause stem breakage during the period of time that corn is brittle.
 Sweet corn: To minimize potential for crop injury, use only lowest rate in rate range.
-Perennial broadleaf weeds 2/3 Preharvest (Field corn and popcorn only) Up to 2 Apply after corn is in hard dough (or denting) stage.
-Do not apply to sweet corn.
+Perennial broadleaf weeds 1 Preharvest (Field corn and popcorn only) Up to 3 Apply after corn is in hard dough (or denting) stage.
+Do not make preharvest applications to sweet corn.